 Jordan Thomas Burnett is a senior at Wagner College in Staten Island, New York, where he is working towards a double major to fully immerse himself in the theatre program.
 Upon graduation Jordan will receive a BA in Theatre Performance and one in Design, Tech, Management.
 Jordan hails from Hamilton, New Jersey where he had an early fascination with music and began performing in middle school.
 Some of his most notable roles include Lucas Beineke (The Addams Family Musical), Scarecrow (The Wizard of Oz), Tom Sawyer (Tom Sawyer The Musical), Chef Louis (The Little Mermaid), and Ben/Man in Wagner's production of Love/Sick by John Cariani.
 Jordan is registered with Central Casting New York and is excited to look for background work to enhance his resume while he continues to train at Wagner College.
 His performance in The Addams Family earned Jordan a Best Actor in a Musical nomination in Broadway World's Regional NJ 2019 awards.
-Jordan was part of Wagner College'e Dance Project which closed on Stage One earlier in March 2020.
-Unfortunately due to Covid-19 Jordan's performance schedule for the Spring/Summer of 2020 was canceled.
+Jordan was part of Wagner College'e Dance Project which closed on Stage One in March 2020.
+Unfortunately, due to Covid-19, Jordan's performance schedule for the Spring/Summer of 2020 was canceled.
 However, he is now back on the Wagner campus and ready to appear in the upcoming theatre season.

 When he is not performing or assisting in a production assignment to gain valuable experience for his D.T.M. major, Jordan has enjoyed his work with the Boy Scouts of America and completed a seven year journey to achieve his Eagle Scout Rank with Troop 91, in Hamilton, NJ.
 He has been a passionate volunteer with Project Appalachia, a week long summer mission trip sponsored by Saint Gregory The Great Church also of Hamilton.
 The Community Christian Choir has been an important part of Jordan's life.
 The choir has raised and donated more than $256,000 during their twenty five year history.